Last Modified: 30 Oct 2012

 We keep the following information up to date as much as possible, but rules do change - it's important that you check for yourself.
 Residents from other countries must consult the relevant embassies or your travel agent.

-All nationalities should check with the nearest Embassy or Consulate for the latest visa information as this is subject to change at short notice.
+Many nationalities do not currently require a visa for Georgia, including Australia, New Zealand, Canada, UK, USA & all EU member states.
+However, all nationalities should check with the nearest embassy for the latest visa information as this may be subject to change at short notice.

 Australia: Yes - on arrival